alcaseybsu/ExampleAlgorithims/README.md

 # Algorithm Examples

-This repository contains implementations of various algorithms in Java, Python, and C#.
-These examples are provided to demonstrate proficiency in algorithm design and analysis, and to serve as a reference guide.
+Reference guide for basic algorithms and examples of implementations in Java, Python, and C#.

 ## Table of Contents
 - [Sorting Algorithms](#sorting-algorithms)